agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- Throw a type error.
 Can be caught by catchTC. typeError : ∀ {a} {A : Set a} → List ErrorPart → TC A

-    -- Block a type checking computation on a metavariable.
-This will abort -- the computation and restart it (from the beginning) when the -- metavariable is solved.
+    -- Block a type checking computation on a blocker.
+This will abort -- the computation and restart it (from the beginning) when the -- blocker has been solved.
-    blockOnMeta : ∀ {a} {A : Set a} → Meta → TC A
+    blockTC : ∀ {a} {A : Set a} → Blocker → TC A

     -- Prevent current solutions of metavariables from being rolled back in -- case 'blockOnMeta' is called.